AI Summary

 Manual Lab Reports: Delays and Errors

-• Unnecessary repeat testing
+- Unnecessary repeat testing and patient inconvenience

 Prescription Errors: Risks to Patient Safety

-• Incorrect medication dispensation
+- Incorrect medication dispensing

-• Adverse drug interactions due to incomplete patient history
+- Adverse drug interactions due to incomplete patient history

 Billing Challenges: Denials and Delays

-2. Payment delays impacting cash flow
+- Payment delays that disrupt cash flow

 Compliance Issues: Keeping Pace with Change

-• Keeping staff up-to-date on regulatory changes
+- Keeping teams updated on regulatory and coding changes

-• Ensuring documentation meets stringent audit standards
+- Ensuring documentation consistently meets audit standards

 How AI is Changing Document Management in Healthcare